Reallynoobcoder/alx-system_engineering-devops/0x00-shell_basics/README.md

 #12-file_type
 *Command that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory when we will run your script.

+#13-symbolic_link
+*Create a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory.